 It’s also Tiger Woods longest drive, topping out at 498 yards.

-Johnson’s monster longest golf drive on the 12th hole of the Austin Country Club was a full 139 yards passed his playing partner.
+Johnson’s monster longest golf drive on the 12th hole of the Austin Country Club was a total of 139 yards past his playing partner.

 Who’s recorded the longest Golf drive in history on the PGA Tour?